mikamooo/Blender/Donut/README.md

 # Donut Tutorial

-These are my rendered images from Blender Guru's donut tutorial 🍩
+These are my rendered images from Blender Guru's donut tutorial. 🍩